abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 * Check each of the panels individually with another inverter or battery pack to make sure they work in isolation.

 As with any troubleshooting, the purpose is to determine where the problem is.
-Is it happening after the batter pack or before?
+Is it happening after the battery pack or before?
 Is it happening after the inverter or before?
 Is it happening at the EL panel or before?